 Vanilla Pastry Cream

 - Place the milk in a saucepan, and heat over medium high heat.
-Bring it to a simmer, almost to a boil.
+Bring it to a simmer, almost to a boil.2 cups milk

-- While the milk is almost heated, place the sugar, egg yolks, cornstarch, vanilla extract, and salt in a bowl.
+- While heating the milk, place the sugar, egg yolks, cornstarch, vanilla extract, and salt in a bowl.
 Whisk until you have a thick, smooth mix.
-Place this bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil (almost to a boil).
+Place this bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil (almost to a boil).75 g sugar, Pinch of salt, 40 g cornstarch, 3 tsp vanilla extract, 4 large egg yolks

-- As soon as the milk starts to simmer / bubble, remove it from the heat.
-Slowly pour about a half of the hot milk in a thin stream, into the egg mix, WHILE WHISKING CONSTANTLY to temper the egg mix.
+- As soon as the milk starts to simmer, remove it from the heat.
+Slowly pour about a half of the hot milk in a thin stream into the egg mix, WHILE WHISKING CONSTANTLY to temper the egg mix.
 When the eggs have been tempered, add the egg mix back into the hot milk in the saucepan.

 - Heat the custard base, over medium heat, while whisking vigorously until it starts to thicken – this should take about 1 – 2 minutes depending on the heat of your stove and size of your saucepan.

 - Remove from the heat and add the butter.
-Whisk in the butter, until it’s completely mixed in.
+Whisk in the butter, until it’s completely mixed in.43 g unsalted butter

 - Pour the custard into a bowl and immediately cover the surface with plastic wrap, making sure the plastic wrap is touching the whole surface.
 This is to prevent a custard skin from forming on top.
 You can also choose to pass the custard through a sieve to remove any lumps.